trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/ScheduledApexRecipes.md

 ---
 # ScheduledApexRecipes class

 Demonstrates how to implement the Schedulable interface.
 The methods in this class are designed to be scheduled, similar to a cron job.
-More on the Schedulable interface: https://sfdc.co/scheduled-apex
+More on the Schedulable interface: https:

 ## Related